About Autologous Cell Therapy

 Syngenitprovides patients with a choice of injection-based or surgical treatment for cartilage damage.
 Syngenit uses Bone Marrow Aspirate Concentrate (BMAC) as a source of concentrated stem cells, which is derived from patient aspirated bone marrow during a single procedure.

-The BMAC is suspended in Sodium Hyaluronate and injected back into the patient.
+The BMAC is suspended in Sodium Hyaluronate and injected back into the patient affected joint.

-The BMAC is used in conjunction with a fibrin glue which is derived from the patient blood.
+The BMAC is used in conjunction with a fibrin glue.
 This combination may be given by injection or through a small surgical incision for certain defects.

 This is for larger cartilage defects requiring surgery.
-The BMAC is applied to a pad which is placed into the defect and retained with the autologous glue through a small incision.
+The BMAC is applied to a pad which is placed into the defect through a small incision and retained with a fibrin glue.

 Syngenit Adipose offers a closed system for the aspiration and processing of adipose tissue in the operating room.
 The system uses saline solution and a variable filter membrane to refine the source material ready for patient use.